canonical/cloud-init/doc/rtd/explanation/configuration.rst

 related ``cloud-init`` documentation in the :ref:`datasource<datasources>` section.

-Once an instance has been initialised, the user-data may not be edited.
+Once an instance has been initialized, the user-data may not be edited.
 It is sourced directly from the cloud, so even if you find a local file that contains user-data, it will likely be overwritten in the next boot.